-employed, all drifting at a depth between the surface and 1m.
-No significant wind drag is expected for these drifters (more details can be found in Révelard et al. (2021) or Barth et al. (2021)).
+As previously stated, 13 surface drifters were deployed in the HFR coverage area during the simulated period, as described in Lana et al. (2016).
+Three different kinds of surface drifters (ODi, MDOi, and CODEi) were employed, all drifting at a depth between the surface and 1 m.
+No significant wind drag is expected for these drifters (more details can be found in Révelard et al., 2021 or Barth et al., 2021a).
 Virtual particle drifts were then computed using model surface currents.
-For each experiment, and for eight consecutive days (from October 1st to October 8th), 1000 neutrally buoyant particles were launched at each of the positions of the 13 drifters at 00:00 on these dateseach day.
-Lagrangian tracks were simulated using Ocean Parcels (Lange and Van Sebille, 2017) and 5 days period of WMOP velocity fields (at 3-hours resolution).
-Additionally, we inserted included a diffusion term using a Brownian motion scheme with the objective of representing the impact of the subgrid processes not resolved by the model.
-After each advection step the diffusion is imposed using a random distribution with a diffusion coefficient of 50 m2/s, in line with recent Lagrangian studies using the WMOP model (Cabanellas-Reboredo et al., 2019; Compa et al., 2020; Kersting et al., 2020; Torrado et al., 2021).
+For each experiment, and for eight consecutive days (from 1 to 8 October), 1000 neutrally buoyant particles were launched at each of the positions of the 13 drifters at 00:00 each day.
+Lagrangian tracks were simulated using OceanParcels (Lange and Van Sebille, 2017) and a 5 d period for WMOP velocity fields (at 3 h resolution).
+Additionally, we included a diffusion term using a Brownian motion scheme with the objective of representing the impact of the subgrid processes not resolved by the model.
+After each advection step the diffusion is imposed using a random distribution with a diffusion coefficient of $50 \text{ m}^2 \text{ s}^{-1}$, in line with recent Lagrangian studies using the WMOP model (Cabanellas-Reboredo et al., 2019; Compa et al., 2020; Kersting et al., 2020; Torrado et al., 2021).
 We have verified that our results are not significantly affected by this value of the diffusion coefficient, which has a significant impact on the spread of the trajectories but not on the path of the mean trajectory.